-Born in Monmouth County New Jersey, I grew up the youngest of four siblings in the 300-year-old city of Eatontown.
+Born in Monmouth County, New Jersey, I grew up the youngest of four siblings in the 300-year-old city of Eatontown.
 Eatontown was famous for its shopping mall (Monmouth Mall) and Army Base (Fort Monmouth).
 It is also notable for being close to the Jersey Shore towns of Red Bank, Asbury Park, and Sandy Hook.
 I never met Bruce Springsteen but did buy his album “Greetings from Asbury Park” many years later, ironically, in California.

-Sunday night was always “a really big shew” on the Ed Sullivan Show.
-My family would huddle around the TV like in those black and white newsreels depicting the idyllic life of the 50’s and 60’s.
+Sunday night was always “a really big shew” on The Ed Sullivan Show.
+My family would huddle around the TV like in those black and white newsreels depicting the idyllic life of the 50s and 60s.
 It was all pretty standard.

-I remember attending the New York Worlds Fair in 64 & 65.
+I also remember attending the New York Worlds Fair in 64 & 65.
 This was a big deal and was a real flashpoint.
-Walt Disney debuted, “It’s a Small World” and “Great Moments with Mr. Lincoln” there.
+Walt Disney debuted “It’s a Small World” and “Great Moments with Mr. Lincoln” there.
 The world’s fair painted a world with the help the big company sponsorships.
-Monsanto, Dow, and GM showcased the endless possibilities they could accomplish in the future with their profits.
+Monsanto, Dow, and GM showcased the endless possibilities corporations could accomplish in the future with their profits.

-There were also three family trips to FLA driving down I-95 hoping to stop off for fireworks at South of the Border.
+There were three family trips to FLA driving down I-95, hoping to stop off for fireworks at South of the Border.
 All the way was listening to top 40 AM radio.
 I think we knew all the words to Don McLean’s “American Pie” by the time we pulled into the brand new DisneyWorld.

 I attended game 3 of the 1969 World Series at Shea Stadium with my Dad.
 This was the game where Tommy Agee made one of his spectacular catches.
 This was the year of “The Amazing Mets'” Like most kids, I had baseball cards and knew all the players and their statistics.
-It was a thrill to be there and it is one of my fondest recollections of time with dad – the two of us having a full day together.
+It was a thrill to be there, and it is one of my fondest recollections of time with dad – the two of us having a whole day together.

 Move to California

-At 13, with all my siblings gone, Dad transferred to California settling the family in the community of Palos Verdes Estates.
-Palos Verdes Estates has grown to become known as one of the premier areas in the world to live (for those in-the-know).
+At 13, with all my siblings gone, Dad transferred to California, settling the family in the community of Palos Verdes Estates.
+Palos Verdes Estates has grown to become known as one of the premier areas in the world to live (for those in the know).
 Back then, the area remained largely unheard of and underdeveloped.

 This was the community The Falcon and Snowman called home (although no one had heard of them yet).
 Doctors and lawyers lived alongside defense contractor employees who had chosen the community primarily for its schools and lifestyle.
 The celebrities had yet to discover the area.
 I’m pretty sure “Reverend Ike” lived there.
 Not exactly an “A-lister,” but he was famous.

 Fitness and Aerobics

 Shortly after graduating high school, I began participating in and eventually instructing the new sport of “aerobics.”
-Inspired by Jazzercize (a dance routine oriented exercise program taught primarily in auditoriums at schools and churches) and fueled by the limitless energy of the aging baby boomer population who wanted to stay fit and eternally young – aerobics simply exploded into the fitness world.
+Inspired by Jazzercize (a dance routine-oriented exercise program taught primarily in auditoriums at schools and churches) and fueled by the limitless energy of the aging baby boomer population who wanted to stay fit and eternally young – aerobics exploded into the fitness world.
 Classes and clubs were popping up everywhere.
-Health Clubs were converting their racquetball courts to aerobic rooms and they were filling up with people in colorful (and ridiculous) spandex and leg warmers.
+Health Clubs were converting their racquetball courts to aerobic rooms, and they were filling up with people in colorful (and ridiculous) spandex and leg warmers.
 Los Angeles was undeniably ground zero for this fitness explosion, and I was there, in the middle of it.
-I like to say I “invented” the single-single-double.

-Those in the know will tell you, UCSB is the most beautiful college campus in the world.
-Situated on the water, with an average year round temperature of 70 degrees, UCSB was then the hidden gem of the UC school system.
+Those in the know will tell you that UCSB is the most beautiful college campus in the world.
+Situated on the water, with an average year-round temperature of 70 degrees, UCSB was then the hidden gem of the UC school system.
 Most students who attended UCSB lived in the adjacent hippy town of Isla Vista and would commute to class on their bikes.

 What do you do with a degree in Philosophy?
 Learn not to put descartes before the horse